unisonweb/unison/unison-src/transcripts/merge.output.md

   Sorry, I wasn't able to perform the merge:

-  On the merge ancestor, bar and foo were aliases for the same definition, but on project/alice the names have different definitions currently.
+  On the merge ancestor, bar and foo were aliases for the same term, but on project/alice the names have different definitions currently.
 I'd need just a single new definition to use in their dependents when I merge.